Samsung/tizen-docs/docs/application/native/guides/multimedia/webrtc.md

         ...
         ret = webrtc_start(webrtc);
         ...
-        /* After finishing negotiation, _track_added_cb() could be called if receiving audio/video data from the remote peer exists */
+        /* After finishing negotiation, _track_added_cb() will be called if receiving audio/video data from the remote peer exists */
     }

     void some_event_func(void *user_data)